MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/set-up-ad-units-in-your-app.md

 We provide [test ad unit values](#test-ad-units) that you can use during testing to confirm that your app shows test ads.
 These test values can only be used in a test version of your app.
 If you try to use test values in your app after you publish it, your live app not receive ads.

-After you finish testing your UWP app and you are ready to submit it to Windows Dev Center, you must [create a live ad unit](#live-ad-units) from the [In-app ads](../publish/in-app-ads.md) page in the Windows Dev Center dashboard and update your app code to use the application ID and ad unit ID values for this ad unit.
+After you finish testing your UWP app and you are ready to submit it to Partner Center, you must [create a live ad unit](#live-ad-units) from the [In-app ads](../publish/in-app-ads.md) page in Partner Center and update your app code to use the application ID and ad unit ID values for this ad unit.

 For more information about assigning the application ID and ad unit ID values in your app's code, see the following articles:
 * [AdControl in XAML and .NET](adcontrol-in-xaml-and--net.md)